sachinksalim/sachinksalim.github.io/_pages/home.md

 classes: wide
 ---

-As a researcher at Draelos Lab, I explore the applications of machine learning and transfer learning to animal pose estimation, using deep neural networks to analyze neural and behavioral data in real time.
+As a researcher at Draelos Lab, I explore automated behavioral analysis methods focusing on octopus arm movements, utilizing real-time, low-latency methods with deep-learning based kinematic features and streaming dimension reduction.
 This aligns with my passion for the intersection of **neuroscience and machine learning**, which I also pursue through my academic studies at the University of Michigan.

 **Advisor**: Prof. [Anne Draelos](https://draeloslab.org/)